 The method of world reform which various institutions have adopted today is not the method of the Sufi Message.
 Sufis believe that if evil is contagious, goodness must be even more so.
 The depth of every soul is good; every soul is searching for good, and by the effort of individuals who wish to do good in the world much can be done, even more than a materialistic institution can achieve.
 No doubt for the general good there are political and commercial problems to be solved; but that must not derail an individual from progress, for it is the individual progress through the spiritual path which alone can bring about the desired condition of the world.

 The Sufi Message belongs to all.
 The principle work that the Sufi Message has to accomplish is to bring about a better understanding between East and West, and between the nations and races of this world.
 And the note that the Sufi Message is striking at the present time is the note which sounds the divinity of the human soul.
-If there is any moral principle that the Sufi Message brings, it is this: that the whole of human is like one body, and any organ of that body which is hurt or troubled can indirectly cause damage to the whole body.
+If there is any moral principle that the Sufi Message brings, it is this: that the whole of humanity is like one body, and any organ of that body which is hurt or troubled can indirectly cause damage to the whole body.
 And as the health of the whole body depends upon the health of each part, so the health of the whole of humanity depends upon the health of every nation.
 Besides, to those who are awakening and feel that now is the moment to learn more about the deeper side of life, of truth, which is the purpose of the work we hope to accomplish in our Sufi Universal Fraternal Institute, the Sufi Message extends a helping hand without asking to what religion, sect, or dogma the person belongs.
 The knowledge of the Sufi is helpful to every person, not only in living his or her life rightly but in regard to one’s choice of religion.
 The Sufi Message does not call a being away from their belief or church: it calls upon the being to live it.
 In short, it is a pathway intended by God to unite humanity in brotherhood and sisterhood and wisdom.
 (Compiled from the Sufi Message Volume IX by Hazrat Inayat Khan)

-The Sufi Message and the Sufi Universal Fraternal Institute aims at neither glorifying a past master, not is it a believer in any present one.
+The Sufi Message and the Sufi Universal Fraternal Institute aims at neither glorifying a past master, nor is it a believer in any present one.
 Neither does it wait for the coming of another but considers the self as its master, and the world as its school.
 It learns its lessons from each experience in life thus being free of a chief or a leader.